Sibutramine: Regulatory approval, 1997–2010

-Counterfeit weight-loss products, 2008 - present
+Counterfeit weight-loss products, 2008–present

-On December 22, 2008, the United States Food and Drug Administration issued an alert to consumers naming 27 different products marketed as “dietary supplements” for weight loss, that illegally contain undisclosed amounts of sibutramine.
+On December 22, 2008, the FDA issued an alert to consumers naming 27 different products marketed as "dietary supplements" for weight loss, that illegally contain undisclosed amounts of sibutramine.
 In March 2009, Dieter Müller et al. published a study of sibutramine poisoning cases from similar Chinese "herbal supplements" sold in Europe, containing as much as twice the dosage of the legally licensed drug.

 An additional 34 products were recalled by the FDA on April 22, 2009, further underscoring the risks associated with unregulated "herbal supplements" to unsuspecting persons.
 This concern is especially relevant to those with underlying medical conditions incompatible with undeclared pharmaceutical adulterants.
 In January 2010, a similar alert was issued for counterfeit versions of the over-the-counter weight loss drug Alli sold over the Internet.
 Instead of the active ingredient orlistat, the counterfeit drugs contain sibutramine, and at concentrations at least twice the amount recommended for weight loss.

 In March 2010 Health Canada advised the public that illegal "Herbal Diet Natural" had been found on the market, containing sibutramine, which is a prescription drug in Canada, without listing sibutramine as an ingredient.
 In October 2010 FDA notified consumers that "Slimming Beauty Bitter Orange Slimming Capsules contain the active pharmaceutical ingredient sibutramine, a prescription-only drug which is a stimulant.
 Sibutramine is not listed on the product label."

 In October 2010 the MHRA in the UK issued a warning regarding "Payouji tea" and "Pai You Guo Slim Capsules" which were found to contain undeclared quantities of sibutramine.

-On December 30, 2010 the FDA released a warning regarding "Fruta Planta" dietary products, which were found to contain undeclared amounts of sibutramine.
+On December 30, 2010, the FDA released a warning regarding "Fruta Planta" dietary products, which were found to contain undeclared amounts of sibutramine.
 The recall stated that "there is NO SAFE formula on the US market and that all versions of Fruta Planta contain sibutramine.
 All versions of the formula are UNSAFE and should not be purchased from any source."

 In 2011, some illegal weight loss products imported into Ireland have been found to contain sibutramine.
 In 2012, similar concerns were raised in Australia, where illegal imported supplements have been found to contain sibutramine, resulting in public alerts from Australia's Therapeutic Goods Administration.

 In October 2011, the FDA warned that 20 brands of dietary supplements were tainted with sibutramine.

 In a 2018 study the FDA found synthetic additives including sibutramine in over 700 diet supplements marketed as "natural", "traditional" or "herbal remedies".

+On January 14, 2025, Tokyo metropolitan government issued a warning regarding "Toki Slimming Candy", which was found to contain sibutramine.
+There were also several cases in Japan where unapproved products containing sibutramine led to adverse outcomes.